Accueil » All You Need to Know About Butter

 How and why clarify butter?

 - Remove the white foam that forms on the surface with a spoon.
-This foam is the casein.
+This foam is casein.